MichalMoravik/node-typescript-docker/README.md

 When you encounter an error (or unexpected behaviour) that you cannot solve:

-1. Remove the Docker container, image, and (just in case) valumes
+1. Remove the Docker container, image, and valumes

 2. Then run `docker-compose build --no-cache ts-service`

 3. Lastly, run `docker-compose up ts-service`

-In case this does not fix the error or you have any additional questions, feel free to open a GitHub issue
+In case this does not fix the error, or if you have any additional questions, feel free to open a GitHub issue